mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 ## 3. Specialization
 In a startup, you're responsible for a wide range of the analytics-engineering spectrum.
 In a big company, you really specialize.
 This doesn't mean that your work is all the same, though: as an MLE, your work will range from running experiments, learning from domain experts,

+Culture matters.
+Meta is very engineer-driven, meaning you have the freedom to choose what you work on (within some bounds, but still).
+With this comes responsibility, though: you are evaluated on the impact you provide to the team and the broader org.
+So you can choose to work on stuff that ultimately doesn't pay off.
+It becomes important to identify the right questions to pursue, and to think long-term with questions like "who will _maintain_ this service long-term?
+What is the alerting? etc."

+Scale.
+* E3: doing self-contained units of a larger project.
+* E4: doing large pieces of a project, owning smaller projects.
+* E5: impacting your team.
+Leading projects.
+* E6: leading a team.
+* E7: leading across multiple teams.

+On-call shifts.
+Stressful but great way to quickly learn a space.
+And how to communicate with other teams, debug issues. etc.